 Did you enjoy your work?
 Were your customers all easy-going or were some fussy?

-Some of the customers are really good and kind, but there are a minority who think they have the right to molest you.
-Fortunately, there are only a minority that are like this.
+Some of the customers are really good and kind, but there is a minority who think they have the right to molest you.
+Fortunately, there is only a minority that is like this.
 It’s quite often that they have visited Thailand in the past.
-By that I mean that perhaps they met a masseuse that performed other activities outside of therapeutic massage.
-However, they have to know that certainly not all masseuse’s provide services like that.
+By that, I mean that perhaps they met a masseuse that performed other activities outside of therapeutic massage.
+However, they have to know that certainly, not all masseuses provide services like that.
 I certainly made sure they understood this even with a language barrier.

 What are your passions, what do you love to do in your free time?